AsterCoin/atc/README.md

 $ git clone https://github.com/Tenspace/ATC_20200518.git
 ```

-AsterCoin is implemented with OpenZeppelin Contracts features a [stable API](https://docs.openzeppelin.com/contracts/releases-stability#api-stability), which means Aster Coin contracts won't break unexpectedly when upgrading to a newer minor version.
+AsterCoin in implemented with OpenZeppelin Contracts that features a [stable API](https://docs.openzeppelin.com/contracts/releases-stability#api-stability), which means that AsterCoin contracts will not break unexpectedly when upgrading to a newer version.

 ### Usage

-Once cloned, you need install some packages below:
+Once cloned, you will need to install some packages below:

 ```console
 $ sudo apt-get update